 The board, which had been provided materials breaking down the program’s costs, gave positive feedback throughout the presentation.
 Sandberg interjected at one point to ask whether MyMagic+ could be used to track her kids at the park, since she always worries about losing them in the crowds.
-“Sheryl, first of all, we don’t lose anybody’s kids,” Franklin responded, wryly, as he recounts for me in a recent conversation.
+“Sheryl, first of all, we don’t lose anybody’s kids,” Franklin responded, wryly.
 “And I can promise that we’ll never lose your kids.”

 The room erupted with laughter, and the rest of the presentation went off without a hitch.
 The board decided to back the project unanimously, and the room swelled with palpable excitement for what this historic decision could mean for Disney’s future.
 Iger himself talked about how important MyMagic+ will be for the company, according to people familiar with the meeting—how it will change the fundamental nature of Disney’s park experiences and have implications for the company’s broader businesses.

 The board broke into applause, and the meeting came to its close.
 The directors were chatting and readying to leave when Iger, aware of the challenges still ahead for MyMagic+, regained the attention of the small room.
 He looked directly at Staggs.
 “This better work,” he said, bluntly and sternly.
 “This better work.”